Need a policy for less than six months? You have options.

 What is short-term car insurance?

-Just like it sounds, short-term car insurance temporarily protects you against damage and injury if you’re in an accident in a rental, borrowed car or even your own car.
+Just like it sounds, short-term car insurance temporarily protects you against damage and injury if you’re in an accident in your own car, a rental or one that you’ve borrowed.

-In general, short-term car insurance could cost more than your typical policy.
-Pricing is based on the make and model of the vehicle and where you’re intending to drive, among other factors.
+Short-term car insurance generally costs more than a regular policy.
+Pricing is based on the make and model of the vehicle, where you’re intending to drive and other factors.